The PM Prestige Trap: Why Product Management Is Not Your Escape From Engineering

 Evidence By Section

-Claim: Popular career narratives overweight edge cases and underweight base-rate outcomes.
+Claim: Popular narratives about product management roles in India overweight outlier outcomes and underweight base-rate career trajectories.

 Evidence: AmbitionBox Salary Insights, Glassdoor India Salaries